Ecstasy Addiction

 Deadly Combinations

-Ecstasy is also frequently used in combination with other drugs of abuse to enhance its effects such as cocaine, methamphetamines and other psychoactive drugs.
-Since ecstasy dramatically increases body temperature, and many other drugs used in combination increase heart rate and blood pressure, many people that overdose can do significant damage to internal organs that is often permanent.
+Ecstasy is also frequently used in combination with other drugs of abuse to enhance its effects such as cocaine, methamphetamines, and other psychoactive drugs.
+Since ecstasy dramatically increases body temperature, and many other drugs used in combination increase heart rate and blood pressure, many people who overdose can do significant damage to internal organs that is often permanent.
 Some die from hyperthermia.
 Don’t wait for the problem to get worse.
-Call us at (855) 888-0061 and we will help you understand how to get in to a qualified treatment program.
+Call us at (323) 270-0657 and we will help you understand how to get in to a qualified treatment program.

 Parents, Family and Friends